hcoco1/e-commerce-2/README.md

 Welcome to the E-Commerce  repository!
-This project is an e-commerce platform built with React for the frontend and Python for the backend.E-Commerce  is a comprehensive e-commerce platform designed to provide users with a seamless online shopping experience.
-The frontend is built using React, while the backend is powered by Python.
+This project is an e-commerce platform built with React for the frontend and flask for the backend.E-Commerce  is a comprehensive e-commerce platform designed to provide users with a seamless online shopping experience.
+The app is fully responsive and can be used on mobile devices as well as desktops.

-Features
+Features:
-User Authentication: Register, login, and manage user details.
+* User Authentication: Register, login, and manage user details.
-Product Management: Browse products, view product details, and add products to the cart.
+* Product Management: Browse products, view product details, and add products to the cart.
-Checkout: Seamlessly proceed to checkout and place orders.
-Order Management: View and manage past orders.
+* Order Management: View and manage past orders.
-Shopping Cart: Add, remove, and view products in the shopping cart.
+* Shopping Cart: Add, remove, and view products in the shopping cart.
-Getting Started

 <div align="center">